liviucotfas/ASE.Multimedia/Labs/04. Graphics.2D - Raster/Raster Graphics.md

 -   HTML5GameDevs community (<http://www.html5gamedevs.com>): includes a list of the most popular game development frameworks

 ## Assignment
-1. Check the "canvas-game.html" example.
+1. Try the "canvas-game" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-game).
+Check the source code.
+Complete the assignments included in the `js` file.